The Strength of Local Structures in Decentralized Network Formation: Large Dense Networks

 To obtain the total value that an agent $i$ derives from a motif $m$, we need to calculate how many instances of the motif she participates in.
-For this, it is useful to calculate how many instances of the motif she participates in, in relation to the complete network.
+For this, it is useful to count these instances and relate this count to the case of the complete network.
 There are $N^{n_m}$ maps $\varphi: {\cal J}_m \to {\cal J}_N$, and the fraction of these that are injective converges to $1$ as $N \to \infty$.
 Now consider the complete network.
 Every injective map results in a realization of $m$ so, due to symmetry, agent $i$ will participate in a fraction $|{\cal J}_{\textrm{src}}(m)|/N$ of the realizations of $m$ in the complete network.
 With this, we can define a participation density of $i$ in $m$.

 \begin{definition} The \textit{participation density} of individual $i$ in motif $m$ given network $g$ is

 Similarly, the \textit{subgraph density} of motif $m$ in network $g$ is

 \end{definition}